e-Access for Development Control & Building Control

 information we provide offers users a choice of criteria for both

-selection and sorting, and is constantly updated in real
+selection and sorting, and is constantly updated in real time.

-Information and Help options are provided for each page and it is
+Information and help options are provided for each page and it is

 recommended these be read through before starting.